nova-pkgs/python/Doc/library/ssl.rst

    revocation lists (CRLs) are not checked.
 By default OpenSSL does neither require nor verify CRLs.

-   .. versionadded:: 3.4
+   .. versionadded:: 2.7.9

 .. data:: VERIFY_CRL_CHECK_LEAF

    Possible value for :attr:`SSLContext.verify_flags`.
-In this mode, only the peer cert is checked but none of the intermediate CA certificates.
+In this mode, only the peer cert is check but non of the intermediate CA certificates.
 The mode requires a valid CRL that is signed by the peer cert's issuer (its direct ancestor CA).
-If no proper CRL has has been loaded with :attr:`SSLContext.load_verify_locations`, validation will fail.
+If no proper has been loaded :attr:`SSLContext.load_verify_locations`, validation will fail.

-   .. versionadded:: 3.4
+   .. versionadded:: 2.7.9

 .. data:: VERIFY_CRL_CHECK_CHAIN

    Possible value for :attr:`SSLContext.verify_flags`.
 In this mode, CRLs of all certificates in the peer cert chain are checked.

-   .. versionadded:: 3.4
+   .. versionadded:: 2.7.9

 .. data:: VERIFY_X509_STRICT

    Possible value for :attr:`SSLContext.verify_flags` to disable workarounds for broken X.509 certificates.

-   .. versionadded:: 3.4
+   .. versionadded:: 2.7.9

 .. data:: VERIFY_X509_TRUSTED_FIRST